FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_practice/kunpeng_platform_compiles_and_runs_fisco-bcos-2.6.0.md

-# Compiling and Running FISCO on Kunpeng Platform-BCOS 2.6.0
+# Compile and Run FISCO-BCOS 2.6.0 on Kunpeng Platform

 ## One: Apply for the Kunpeng server (there are already Kunpeng servers that have skipped this step)